radajakub/DoubleOracle/README.md

     - for example to solve **Matching pennies** use: `julia solve_nf_lp.jl ../data/nf_games/matching_pennies.nfg`

+- `solve_nf_do.jl [path_to_input_file]` solves a game using the Double Oracle algorithm.
+The output is printed to standard output.
+The game is either loaded from file given by optional `path_to_input_file` or a random one is generated.

+    - for example to solve **Matching pennies** use: `julia solve_nf_lp.jl ../data/nf_games/matching_pennies.nfg`

-    The parameters for random generation can be edited in the script.
+    The parameters for random generation can be edited in the scripts.

 ## Tests